 What is worse is we are all criminals waiting to earn the ire of some powerful and influential foe: the sheer amount of laws on the books in the U.S. today, and draconian interpretations of them means that we are only ever a misstep away from seeing some scumbag attorney truss us up as malcontents or worse.

 In some places you cannot choose to live off the grid, far, far away from the pre-packaged, intrusive and consuming march of the Corporate and Government idols of this cold era.
 You cannot catch rain to use; it belongs to the municipality.
-You cannot generate your own electricity with solar panels; there are hazards or it might cheat the local energy consortium.
+You cannot generate your own electricity with solar panels; there are hazards or it might fool the local energy consortium.
 You cannot forgo sewer and compost your waste; the health board says that isn’t sanitary.
 You don’t even truly own your land; if you do not pay the property tax on it and kiss the ring of the government your land will be seized and sold at auction or ransomed back to you.

 The horrid ideologies of death and failure that have seen millions across the globe die or be put to death have taken root and are flourishing in the minds of our young people thanks to those wretched sops who nurtured the seeds back in the 1960’s and later secured positions of influence over impressionable minds.